Alex Stone

 Alex Stone is a writer, poet and artist based on Waiheke Island in New Zealand.

-Alex's writing spans feature journalism, weekly newspaper columns, performance poetry, and creative short story writing - for which he has been acknowledged in eight New Zealand literary awards.
+Alex's writing spans feature journalism, weekly newspaper columns, performance poetry, and creative short story writing - for which he has been acknowledged in 10 New Zealand literary awards, and one international award for memoir.

 Prepare to be inspired, moved, challenged, informed and stimulated by Alex's distinctive writing.